The Sheriff's Office started the process of changing our appearance and becoming uniform with our equipment.

 On the 8th we conducted interviews of all existing staff as well as potential employees.

 With the help of the Colorado State Patrol, the Weld County Sheriff's Office, the Prowers County Sheriff's Office, the Kiowa County Sheriff's Office and the Otero County Sheriff's Office, over 50 people were interviewed in a day.

-Today, we are staffed with 12 Patrol Deputies, 11 Jail Deputies and 5 Dispatchers.
+In the end of 2019, we are staffed with 12 Patrol Deputies, 11 Jail Deputies and 5 Dispatchers.
 21 of the Staff started working after January 8, 2019.

-We require that all Patrol Deputies live in Bent County and of our current 28 employee 23 are Bent County residence.
+We require that all Patrol Deputies live in Bent County and of our 28 employee 23 are Bent County residence.

 With the current inmate capacity of our facility the County Commissioners are taking strides to opened several new positions to elevate some of the pressure on the staff, enhance safety and security.